Post-traumatic Stress Disorder (PTSD) Therapy for Wisconsin Correctional Facilities

 Results

-The success of this project has allowed the team to obtain external funding to expand group CPT to at least six prison sites in Wisconsin and provide treatment to over 600 incarcerated individuals.
+The success of this project has allowed the team to obtain external funding to expand group CPT to at least six correctional facilities across Wisconsin and provide treatment to over 600 incarcerated individuals.

 More about the Collaborative Health Sciences Program